pauchxk/Dijkstra/README.md

 5: If the destination node has been marked visited (for a path going from node A to node B), stop.
 The algorithm has finished.

 6: Otherwise, select the unvisited node that is marked with the smallest tentative distance, set it as the new current node, and go back to step 3.

+## Graph Structure
+The sample graph structure used in the program is composed of 6 nodes marked A-F, and 8 arcs:
+    A -> B
+    A -> C
+    B -> C
+    B -> D
+    C -> D
+    D -> C
+    E -> F
+    F -> C